Kelwing/aiotwitch/README.md

 Feel free to fork and make PR's.
 Contact me on Discord (Kelwing#0001) if you'd like to chat.

 ## Credits
-HTTP handling heavily inspired by [discord.py](https://github.com/Rapptz/discord.py) by Rapptz.
+HTTP handling and overall design heavily inspired by [discord.py](https://github.com/Rapptz/discord.py) by Rapptz.